hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

 in a seizure, much like what the old drāviḍa-s would call the murukan-veri.”
 L: “But I doubt an alternative teacher exists.”
-S: “Not so fast\!
+S: “Not so fast!
 There is the brāhmaṇa’s daughter Shilpika who had taught us the devabhāṣā when we were kids.
 She now teaches at the college beyond the hill of śiva and the cremation ground.
 She belongs to the same larger lineage of ātharvaṇa-s as I, descending from the very